sdsawtelle/sdsawtelle.github.io/blog/readme.txt

 	pelican --listen
 and then navigate your browser to http://localhost:8000/.
 Note that simply opening the HTML file in your browser may no give you a faithful preview depending on how absolute vs. relative links are used in the publishing process.

-Once satisfied, push the new changes to github by navigating to the root directory for the website (blog root lives inside this folder).
+Once satisfied, push the new changes to github by opening git bash, navigating to the root directory for the website (blog root lives inside this folder).
 Do:
 	git add --all
 	git commit -m "message"
 	git push origin master

 # CUSTOMIZING THEME
 - In the index.html file located in the templates folder of the theme I have changed the code for displaying article summaries on the index to check for a new setting variable called SHOW_SUMMARIES in the publishconf.py.
 A summary is displayed below each article title only if the summary field exists in the metadata and SHOW_SUMMARIES = True.